NethServer/docs/administrator-manual/en/upgrade_tool.rst

 available network bandwidth.

-The available disk space is checked twice, before and after the preparation step, to ensure the following steps do not run in short of disk space.
+The available disk space is checked twice, before and after the preparation step, to ensure the next steps do not run in short of disk space.

 At the end of the download the web page asks to abort the procedure or continue with the system reboot to the upgrade step.